 By Amanda Thomas, MS, CFP®, CDFA™

 Relative to 30 years ago, young adults are taking longer to complete school and begin careers.
 Many parents have children who are in college, or out of college and not yet independent as a result of the changing labor market.
 Surveys tracking young people through their first decade of adulthood have found that 40% of young adults are still receiving some form of financial assistance.
-It's also not unusual for parents to continue to cover adult children under their auto insurance policies, their employer’s health insurance plans, and even have a credit card issued to their child under their record.
+It's also not unusual for parents to continue to cover adult children under their auto insurance policies, and their employer’s health insurance plans, and even have a credit card issued to their child under their record.

-All of this can help the child temporarily until they can get a job, establish their own credit, and are self-supporting.
+All of this can help the child temporarily until they can get a job, establish their own credit, and be self-supporting.
 However, there are steps the parents can take to get the child “launched” quicker and ease their transition.

-- Applying for Health Care
+Applying for Health Care

-Covering a child under a parent's health insurance may be the most cost-efficient way to pay for it, but if that cost is too high or the child reaches the age of 26, consider having the child apply for their own policy, either through the Affordable Care Act, which can allow them to get a government subsidy, or via Medicaid if they are in school or living on their own, but have nominal income.
+- Covering a child under a parent's health insurance may be the most cost-efficient way to pay for it, but if that cost is too high or the child reaches the age of 26, consider having the child apply for their own policy, either through the Affordable Care Act, which can allow them to get a government subsidy, or via Medicaid if they are in school or living on their own, but have nominal income.
 Once a child turns 18, then the parents no longer have certain oversight rights.
 It is important for an adult child to have a health care directive in case something happens and a proper legal document to provide Authority for those who can make medical decisions on their behalf.
 If you are a California resident, Anthem Blue Cross is recommended.

-Lastly, help the child get a credit card on their own, while they are in college.
+- Lastly, help the child get a credit card on their own, while they are in college.
 Credit card issuers sometimes make an exception for students who may not have an extensive credit history.
 The child then starts to use their own card and over time will build up a longer credit history and can ask for increases in the available credit.